wp-plugins/underconstruction/readme.txt

 Sorry, I get a lot of questions.
 But visit the homepage for this plugin and leave me a comment.
 They go right to my inbox, and well I might not be able to for a few days, I promise I'll get back to you.

 == Changelog ==

+= 1.06 =
+* Added the ability to allow certain IP addresses to see the site
+* Added the ability to have a 301 redirect instead of having the "Coming Soon" page
+* Added the ability to restrict what level of user can log into the site (Thanks Gerry for the feature request!)

 = 1.05 =
 * Fixed an issue where single quotes were being escaped on custom HTML pages.
 They will now be unquoted when printed to the screen